jadenseangmany/cse-15l-lab-reports/lablog3.md

 239:• The Model assumes public and private companies seek the same 241:areas where there are large amounts of public power.
   ```
-  Explanation: In this example, we returned all the lines with "public" and it also includes the line number of where the lines are in the file.
+  Explanation: In this example, the `-n` option returns all the lines with "public" and it also includes the line number of where the lines are in the file.
 This is useful when we want to know where these lines were found.

 Source: